Trojan2021/BeanTech/README.md

 # BEAN TECH

 Our project is a demonstration of the goal to bring more energy and cost effective heating and cooling to residential buildings.
-We built a mock house that contains per room:
+We built a mock house that contains the following per room:

 *   Two heating pads at the bottom of each room (simulating radiant floor heating)
 *   A tubing system with fans and ice water (to simulate chilled water air conditioning)